Korean Braised Tofu (Dubu Jorim) (VIDEO)

 Instructions

-- Add sauce and braise the tofu for 5-6 minutes over medium heat until the sauce has reduced and thickened slightly.
+- Add the sauce and braise the tofu for 5-6 minutes over medium heat until the sauce has reduced and thickened slightly.
 Serve with steamed rice and enjoy!

 Notes